erik-riklund/wow/README.md

 local plugin = backbone.createPlugin 'MyPlugin'
 ```

+?

 ## 3. Framework reference

 The following methods are part of the global `backbone` table and can be accessed directly from within your addon.
 These methods provide a way to interact with the framework and its underlying components.

 ---
-`backbone.createPlugin (name: string) -> Plugin`
+- `backbone.createPlugin (name: string) -> Plugin`
   - `name` A string specifying the name of the plugin to be created.

   Creates and returns a new plugin with the specified name.
 A plugin encapsulates a suite of services and communication channels that facilitate interaction with the framework and other plugins.
 If a plugin with the specified name already exists, an error is raised.

   > For details on available plugin methods, see the [Plugin reference](#4-plugin-reference).

----
-`backbone.executeTask (task: table)`
+- `backbone.executeTask (task: table)`
   - `task` A table containing the following properties:

     - `id` A unique identifier for the task.
-This is optional, but useful for debugging.
+      - May be omitted, but it is useful for debugging.
     - `callback` A function that will be called when the task is executed.
 This function should not return a value but can leverage closures or externally defined variables.
-Any errors raised by this function will be printed to the chat frame.
+      - Any errors raised by this function will be printed to the chat frame.
     - `arguments` A `Vector` containing the arguments that will be passed to the `callback` function when the task is executed.
 This is optional, and can be omitted if no arguments are needed.

   This function executes a given task synchronously on the main thread.
 During its execution, the main thread is paused until the task completes, potentially impacting the responsiveness of the game.

----
-`backbone.executeBackgroundTask (task: table)`
+- `backbone.executeBackgroundTask (task: table)`
   - `task` A table containing the following properties:

     - `id` A unique identifier for the task.
-This is optional, but useful for debugging.
+      - May be omitted, but it is useful for debugging.
     - `callback` A function that will be called when the task is executed.
 This function should not return a value but can leverage closures or externally defined variables.
-Any errors raised by this function will be printed to the chat frame.
+      - Any errors raised by this function will be printed to the chat frame.
     - `arguments` A `Vector` containing the arguments that will be passed to the `callback` function when the task is executed.
 This is optional, and can be omitted if no arguments are needed.

   This function executes a given task asynchronously using a coroutine.
 During its execution, the main thread should not be affected, which can be useful for long-running tasks that do not need to be executed immediately.
 Background tasks are executed in the order they were added.

----
-`backbone.hasPlugin (name: string) -> boolean`
+- `backbone.hasPlugin (name: string) -> boolean`
   - `name` A string specifying the name of the plugin to be checked.

   Determines whether a plugin with the specified name has been registered with the framework.
 Returns `true` if the plugin exists, `false` otherwise.

----
-`backbone.throw (error: string, ...string)`
+- `backbone.throw (error: string, ...string)`
   - `error` A string specifying the error message to be thrown.
   - `...` Optional arguments to be used for formatting the error message.

   Throws an error with the given message, optionally formatting it with the provided arguments.
 This function is intended to be used to throw errors when invalid operations are attempted.
 The error is thrown with a stack trace at level 3, pointing to the location where the error originated from.

 ---
 ### Static resources

 The following section lists static resources that are exposed by the framework.
 These resources are available globally and can be accessed by any plugin or addon.

-`backbone.activeLocale`
+- `backbone.activeLocale`

   The currently active locale, represented as a string (e.g., `enUS`, `frFR`, `deDE`).

-`backbone.currentExpansion`
+- `backbone.currentExpansion`

   The currently active expansion level, represented as an `ENUM.EXPANSION_LEVEL` value.

 ## 4. Plugin reference